48th Chemical Brigade (United States)

-The 48th Chemical Brigade is a United States Army brigade located at Fort Hood, Texas and subordinate to the 20th Support Command (CBRNE).
-The 48th Chemical Brigade is the only active duty NBC defense brigade in the Army.
+The 48th Chemical Brigade is a United States Army brigade located at Fort Hood, Texas and subordinate to the 20th CBRNE Command.
+The 48th Chemical Brigade is the only active duty CBRN defense brigade in the Army.
 The Brigade is tasked to discover, counter, and neutralize chemical, biological or nuclear threats.
 The Brigade was activated 16 September 2007, under the command of Colonel Vance P. (Phil) Visser and CSM E. Donald Moten.

+Lineage

+The 48th Chemical Brigade began as the HHC, 81st Chemical Battalion on 12 March 1942 at Fort DA Russell, Texas.
+It was redesignated several times during World War II until its deactivation 7 November 1945 at Fort Leonard Wood, Missouri.
+The unit was reactivated at HHC, 81st Chemical Group and went through several reorganizations until it was again deactivated 12 September 1962 at Fort Bragg, North Carolina.

+The Brigade was again activated 14 January 2000 as the 48th Chemical Brigade and activated 16 September 2007 at Fort Hood, Texas.